As an Amazon Associate I earn from qualifying purchases.

 When charging three batteries at once, the approximation is about 85.2 minutes – so almost an hour and a half.
 This means that with the portable charging station, you’ll be able to charge three batteries in nearly the same amount of time it would typically take you to charge one.
 It can charge about five or six batteries to full before the station goes dead itself.

-The charging station can be purchased as a bundle of station plus two batteries for about (click for current price) but also comes by itself for a lesser price and with only one extra battery.
+The charging station can be purchased as a bundle of station plus two batteries for about but also comes by itself for a lesser price and with only one extra battery.
 In addition to being able to charge your Spark batteries, a USB port comes included so that you can charge your phone or the remote control at the same time.

 While that may sound like a little much, the charging station adjusts its electrical current based on the temperature of the machine, so you won’t have to worry about the station overheating.

 Customer reviews are generally super positive about this charging station, especially those customers who use it working in the field or take it from place to place by driving.
-The cheif complaints are about the charging capacity not being big enough, but most agree that the station is a must-have, especially if you travel.
+The chief complaints are about the charging capacity not being big enough, but most agree that the station is a must-have, especially if you travel.